mandapallisatish64/hellow-world/README.md

 <ol>
 <li><a href="https://nodejs.org/en/">click here </a>to navigate to the Node.js homepage in a new tab.</li>

 <li>You should see links to download Node.js.
 Click on the download link of your choice.
 Follow the subsequent instructions to install Node.js and npm.
-If youíve already installed Node.js, thatís okay, do it anyway.</li>
+If you‚Äôve already installed Node.js, that‚Äôs okay, do it anyway.</li>
 </ol>
-<h3> Once youíve done all that, type below command into your terminal:</h3>
+<h3> Once you‚Äôve done all that, type below command into your terminal:</h3>
 <ul>
     <li>Type npm init in your command prompt: It will ask lot of questions regarding project and then it will create a package.json file </li>